Simplify Chess Calculations: Think Clearly Under Pressure

 The mental challenge of calculation

 A single position can yield dozens of legal moves.
-Four plausible options on move 1 become 16 at move 2 and 64 by move 3.
+The number of options on the initial move increases significantly by subsequent moves.
 This branching explains why club players report fatigue after long games and why deep thinks often end in confusion under the clock.

 Complexity spikes in open positions.
 Locked pawn chains restrict choices and slow play, but open files, multiple piece contacts, and loose squares create threats across both wings.
 You must evaluate checks, captures, and pawn breaks on each move while preventing skewers or forks.

-Experts avoid overload by filtering.
-They rule out most legal moves without calculation, then examine 2 to 4 serious candidates.
-They do not see farther in every position.
-They see clearer sooner by discarding weak plans before spending time.
+Experts prevent overload by filtering their options.
+They eliminate many legal moves quickly and then consider a few strong candidates.
+While they may not anticipate moves far ahead in every position, they gain clarity more quickly by disregarding weaker plans early on.
 This matches the chunking hypothesis: experts recognize structural patterns that signal which moves deserve depth.

 Working memory fails under heavy load.
 When you track too many branches, earlier lines decay as you analyze later ones.
 Players often reach a final position, then cannot fairly compare it to their first candidate because details from the first tree faded.